You’re well past the halfway point in your pregnancy. That’s a big milestone!

 You can also do a few things to reduce the number of backaches.
 Get into the habit of bending your knees and keeping your back straight when you lift something, and don’t pick up anything too heavy.

-Also, sit straight up and use a pillow or pad to support your lower back if that feels better.
+Sit up straight and use a pillow or pad to support your lower back if that feels better.
 If you work at a desk, make sure your work surface is high enough so that you’re not hunched over.

 Unfortunately, constipation is a symptom that may continue to plague you throughout your entire pregnancy.
 Be sure to include fiber-rich foods in your diet, drink plenty of liquids, and, if approved by your doctor, exercise for 30 minutes a day.
 These simple lifestyle changes can help to relieve constipation.